ZenCocoon/testoauth2provider/README.md

       :website => 'http://0.0.0.0:3000'
     )

-You will then need to use the generated `identifier` and `secret_key` in the client application's omniauth initializer.
+You will then need to use the generated `identifier` and `secret` in the client application's omniauth initializer.